-WHAKAKOTAHITANGA COLLABORATION Desired Outcome(s) Actions specified by the Board The Board requires the action to be undertaken by Timeframe We work together with a common purpose for the betterment of Te Oneroa-a-Tōhe.
+WHAKAKOTAHITANGA COLLABORATION Desired outcome(s) Actions specified by the Board The Board requires the action to be undertaken by Timeframe We work together with a common purpose for the betterment of Te Oneroa-a-Tōhe.
 The Beach Management Plan is understood by all and championed by locals.
 Actions are developed and implemented in collaboration with the community.
-A44.
+A46.
 Deliver presentations to explain the Beach Management Plan (once finalised), regarding its interpretation and implementation, to: 1.
-Key Council personnel (e.g. full Council presentation, consent planners, policy planners etc); 2.
-Iwi and hapū; and 3.
-Other agencies (e.g. DOC).
-The Board (endorsement and presentation) Short term and ongoing A45.
-Continue to endorse and support the mahi of iwi and hapū tangata kaitaiki on Te Oneroa-a-Tōhe.
-Councils, DOC, iwi (e.g. funding) The Board (endorsement and defining role of tangata kaitiaki) Ongoing A46.
-Actively communicate the presence and purpose of the iwi and hapū tangata kaitiaki through: 1.
-Profiles on websites 2.
-Media releases 3.
-Updates on social media The Councils The Board Iwi Short term and ongoing (updates) A47.
-Councils will consider and implement financial support for specific actions outlined by the Board in the Beach Management Plan, in the preparation of long term and annual plans.
-The Councils The Board (through advocacy) Medium term and ongoing A48.
-Councils and other agencies shall act in partnership with the Board and iwi and hapū when developing any review or changes to the regional plan, district plan or any other strategic documents that may impact on the values associated with Te Oneroa-a-Tōhe as expressed in the Beach Management Plan.
-The Councils Other agencies (e.g. DOC).
-The Board (participation in engagement in reviews) Iwi and hapū Ongoing
+Key council personnel (e.g. full council presentation, consent planners, policy planners etc); 2.
+Iwi and Hapū; and 3.
+Other agencies.
+The Board (endorsement and presentation) Short term and ongoing A47.
+Continue to endorse and support the mahi of Iwi and Hapū on Te Oneroa-a-Tōhe.
+Councils, DOC, Iwi (e.g. funding) The Board (endorsement and defining role of Iwi endorsed kaitiaki) Ongoing A48.
+Actively communicate the presence and purpose of the Iwi endorsed kaitiaki through: 1. profiles on websites 2. media releases 3. updates on social media.
+The councils The Board Iwi Short term and ongoing (updates) A49.
+Councils will consider and implement financial support for specific actions outlined by the Board in the Beach Management Plan, in the preparation of long- term and annual plans.
+The councils The Board (through advocacy) Medium term and ongoing A50.
+Councils and other agencies shall act in partnership with the Board and Iwi and Hapū when developing any review or changes to the regional plan, district plan or any other strategic documents that may impact on the values associated with Te Oneroa-a-Tōhe as expressed in the Beach Management Plan.
+The councils Other agencies The Board (participation in engagement in reviews) Iwi Ongoing